develprr/vite-app-with-styled-components/README.md

 ## Usage

-To check available branches, type:
+To list available branches, type:

 `git branch -a`